Skip to main content

 }

-Claude Code reads permissionDecision and cancels the tool call, then feeds permissionDecisionReason back to Claude as feedback.
-These three options are specific to PreToolUse:
+With "deny", Claude Code cancels the tool call and feeds permissionDecisionReason back to Claude.
+These permissionDecision values are specific to PreToolUse:

 • "deny": cancel the tool call and send the reason to Claude